The Rundown:

 A five-time winner on the PGA Tour, Hideki Matsuyama ascended to the rank of the world’s number two ranked golfer in 2017.
-Although Matsuyama hasn’t won a major, his influence on the game in his home country of Japan is significant.
+Although Hideki Matsuyama hasn’t won a major, his influence on the game in his home country of Japan is significant.

 In this Hideki Matsuyama WITB review, we are taking a look at what clubs the golfer currently prefers and how his choices can help you become a better golfer.